 The University of Rochester has trained approximately 80 fellows since 1971.
 We are an ACGME accredited two year clinical fellowship located in Western New York State.
 We currently accept three fellows per year for a total of six clinical fellows.
 We do sponsor H1B Visa applicants.
 We can also offer a combined pediatric-adult nephrology fellowship.
-Fellows rotate on three inpatient services (consultation, transplant, and dialysis), all in Strong Memorial Hospital, an 830 bed tertiary care referral center for Upstate New York.
+Fellows’ inpatient clinical activities are at Strong Memorial Hospital, an 830 bed tertiary care referral center for Upstate New York.

 Our fellows are exposed to the full spectrum of nephrology practice including acute and chronic kidney disease, end stage renal disease and its associated complications, renal transplantation, kidney disease in other solid organ recipients, glomerular disease, critical care nephrology, nephrolithiasis, cardio-renal syndrome and more.
 We offer a wide array of dialysis modalities, including continuous renal replacement therapy in our ICU’s, hemodialysis and home dialysis including both peritoneal and home hemodialysis.
 Our fellows perform many kidney biopsies- both native and transplant.
 We strive to offer our fellows the right balance of autonomy and support.

 As of July 2017, we have expanded our inpatient responsibilities from 3 to 4 services (without increasing fellow service time) to decrease the census of each and provide more time to care for each patient, read and work on scholarly pursuits.
 Our fellows rotate through general nephrology, transplant, dialysis and our newest service dedicated to ICU nephrology.